 Amazon, No. 1 in the 2020 Digital Commerce 360 Top 1000, is not so much a retailer as a technology company.
 It uses its powerful assets—a loyal customer base of hundreds of millions of consumers globally, a world-class information technology infrastructure and a sky-high stock market valuation—to move boldly into big markets where it sees an opportunity to provide services more efficiently than existing competitors do today.

-Let’s take a look at some of Amazon’s amazing successes and then its vulnerabilities.
+Let’s take a look at some of Amazon’s amazing successes and then its weaknesses.

 3 strengths, 3 weaknesses of Amazon